ParallelMaths/parallel/pages/8-20-curious-bear-doctor-who.md

 @[youtube](ee2If8jSxUo?rel=0) _(If you have problems watching the video, right click to open it in a new window)_

 So the Doctor spots that the pattern involves __happy prime numbers__.
-You will already know about prime numbers, but here “Alexis Inspired” explains what makes a prime number happy.
+You will already know about prime numbers, but here Dr Ria Symonds is from the University of Nottingham explains what makes a number happy.

-@[youtube](8ftbFl8tHmY?rel=0) _(If you have problems watching the video, right click to open it in a new window)_
+@[youtube](kC6YObu61_w?rel=0) _(If you have problems watching the video, right click to open it in a new window)_

 You can think about a happy number in the following way.
 Take a positive integer, then replace the number by the sum of the squares of its digits.
 Take the new number, and repeat the process again and again.
 If the process eventually takes you to 1, then the original starting number is a happy number.
 If the process avoids 1 and goes into a cycle of numbers, then it is an unhappy number.